Fockus26/ProductList/README.md

-# 🛍️ ProductList – SPA Challenge
+# 🛍️ Product List – SPA Challenge

 A single-page application (SPA) built with Knockout.js, Sammy.js, and Bootstrap as part of a coding challenge.
 Users can log in, view a product list, and add new products.